tripu/Vita/doc/miscellanea.md

 If that is the case, where is the limit?

 How patronising is that towards all people who don't find themselves within the &ldquo;safe&rdquo; categories in all dimensions of life?
-In other words, if you tick at least one of the &ldquo;victim&rdquo;, &ldquo;discriminated&rdquo; or simply &lquo;unlucky&rdquo; boxes, do you have a right to be offended by certain words, and moral ground to ask others to stop using them?
+In other words, if you tick at least one of the &ldquo;victim&rdquo;, &ldquo;discriminated&rdquo; or simply &ldquo;unlucky&rdquo; boxes, do you have a right to be offended by certain words, and moral ground to ask others to stop using them?

 How hypocritical is it to refrain from using certain words to avoid being offensive to others, precisely because you assume a great deal of unhappiness or shame